Feature

 Who has competed?
 Where has the IMO been held?

 The competition was originally founded for eastern European countries in the Warsaw Pact, and seven countries competed in the first Olympiad in Romania — Bulgaria, Czechoslovakia, East Germany, Hungary, Poland, Romania and the Soviet Union.
 Its eastern origin is the reason the first IMOs were held in eastern Europe, before it spread gradually to other nations.
-The 1970 edition was held in London, a sign of the détente in the Cold War.
+The United States started competing in 1974 and the 1979 edition was held in London, signs of the détente in the Cold War.
 Since then, it has been held in over 30 countries, and over 100 from 5 different continents have participated.

 The Awards and Scoring